AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 In the previous section, we viewed the hybrid human-AI groups as complex systems that often function in dynamic and complex task environments.
 Addressing challenges within such systems necessitates a clear understanding of the specific tasks' goals and nature.
 The system's goal might diverge from individual objectives, highlighting the need for strategic coordination to balance collective aims with personal pursuits.

 Task types can vary significantly, from generative activities such as brainstorming, which requires creative and divergent thinking, to analytical tasks such as solving Sudoku, which demands logical reasoning and pattern recognition~\cite{delahaye2006science}.
 The diversity of the tasks requires different abilities, including memory utilization, creative imagination, sense-making, and critical analysis.
-In the following subsections, we delve into details of group-member diversity's influence, the structure and dynamics of interaction networks, and AI's role in enhancing group performance.
+In the following subsections, we focus on the details of group-member diversity's influence, the structure and dynamics of interaction networks, and AI's role in enhancing group performance.